aouyang1/Futures/README.md

 # Futures Backtester
 ======================================
-## Algorithmic trading backtester using historical tick level data replayed through a chosen strategy.
+## Modular algorithmic trading backtester using historical tick level data replayed through various strategies.

 Futures Backtester is a tool to help quickly asses the viability of any trading strategy working off of Range bars, a price action candlestick formation.
 More information on Range Bars can be found here: [Investopedia](http://www.investopedia.com/articles/trading/10/range-bar-charts-different-view.asp)